joeappleton18/web-dev-2022-notes/sessions/week_10/README.md

-# Week 10 -  Hosting And Rules
+# Week 10 -   Hosting, Rules and Cloud Functions

 Welcome to week 10, our final week of formal delivery.
 This week we are going to consider the following: